-In my starting phase of career, my clients reported to me a peculiar issue.
+In the starting phase of my career, my clients reported to me a peculiar issue.
 They said that they get redirected to a session expired page even before they actually login.

-It left them annoying and even me too.
-I have myself seen many applications where I open the login page and after sometime when I enter my login details it redirects me to a session expired page.
+It left them annoyed and even me too.
+I have myself seen many applications where I open the login page and after sometime, when I enter my login details, it redirects me to a session expired page.

-Some of my colleagues were saying, how can session expire even before a successfull login?
+Some of my colleagues were saying, how can a session expire even before a successful login?
 I have also found many other developers having the same question.
 So I thought of writing a blog post on it.

 But so many people get confused about authentication and session.
 Session start and expire does not have any connection with authentication start and authentication timeout.
 Authentication works separately.